jorishr/notes-on-front-end/dom-manipulation/dom_basics/nodeLists_and_array_methods.md

-# Collections and array methods
+# NodeLists and array methods
-Collections are array-like objects with some iterative functionality but they do not contain all methods availble through the Array.prototype.
+NodeLists are array-like objects with some iterative functionality but they do not contain all methods available through the Array.prototype.

 To have that functionality you should convert the collection to an array first.